 |

-| Hold Your Fire | The first cut is a straight-ahead rocker.
+Hold Your Fire | The first cut is a straight-ahead rocker.
 8+ minutes of groove.
 Mike's lyrics are a somewhat humorous look at being a member of the counter-culture.
 Great guitar soloing from Ollie throughout, with an extended solo at the end. |

-| You, You Point Your Finger | Though seemingly dated lyrically, it is a beautiful arranged, mellow retort to the judgmental older generation, reminding them that one day the generation they call "filth and scum" will be running things.
-If you took out some of the references (long hair, junkies), this song could apply to probably any generation.
-Careful inspection of the lyrics will show that the song is actually about a specific person.
-A great vocal, tasteful guitar solo, and full backing vocals make this a great recording. |
+You, You Point Your Finger | Though seemingly dated lyrically, it is a beautifully arranged, mellow retort to the judgmental older generation, reminding them that one day the generation they call "filth and scum" will be running things.
+Careful inspection of the lyrics will reveal that the song is actually about a specific person.
+A fine track with great vocals. |

-| How's Your Father | A laid back number written by Ollie.
-Perhaps not one of the album's stand-out tracks, but still features fine vocals and guitar from Mike and Ollie, respectively. |
+How's Your Father | A laid back number written by Ollie.
+Perhaps not one of the album's stand-out tracks, but it features fine vocals and guitar from Mike and Ollie, respectively. |

-| See You At The Dance Tonight | A great up-tempo rocker with a unique chorus in terms of phrasing/time signature changes.
-It is reminiscent of "San Antone" from the debut in terms of energy and spirit.
+See You At The Dance Tonight | A great up-tempo rocker with a unique chorus in terms of phrasing/time signature changes.
+It is reminiscent of "San Antone" from the debut album in terms of energy and spirit.
 Another strong vocal for Mike.
 Great dual piano/guitar from Ollie, including a fantastic guitar solo. |

-| Give It All Away | A strong cut that features great guitar throughout and possibly one the best guitar solos in rock music.
-When talking about Ollie's great solos, this is the one that Halsey is prone to cite.
+Give It All Away | A strong cut that features great guitar throughout and possibly one of the best guitar solos in rock music.
+When talking about Ollie's great solos, this is the one that John Halsey is prone to cite.
 The band really grooves together well in this tune.
 There are a lot of time signature signature changes, yet they are effective and feel natural. |

-| Air-Raid Shelter | The jazziest cut on the album, also penned by Ollie.
+Air-Raid Shelter | The jazziest cut on the album, also penned by Ollie.
 The lyrics seem to be nonsense, but lots of great guitar and some fine jazzy moments from the entire band. |

-| Tell Me Where You've Been | Apart from shifting back and forth between 4/4 and 6/4, this is a straight-ahead rock song.
+Tell Me Where You've Been | Apart from shifting back and forth between 4/4 and 6/4, this is a straight-ahead rock song.
 The guitar playing is perhaps the most interesting part of this song, with lots of quirky phrases interjected between Mike's vocals. |

-| Magic Door | Another slower tempo song with an interesting lyric about
+Magic Door | Another slower tempo song with an interesting lyric about

 an obsession with someone (or some thing) that comes to visit in the